 The guts of the wheel are a 555 timer based control circuit and three LEDs with ping pong ball diffusers mounted above the control plate.
 The control circuit has a reed switch which is triggered by a series of eight magnets embedded in the lower end cap.
 A weight consisting of washers and felt disks to prevent damage to the acrylic were added, making it possible to spin the wheel by tipping your wrist slightly similar to a traditional Tibetan Prayer Wheel.

 I developed the Retroscope for a project put on by Harrell Fletcher at The Exploratorium called "The Best Things in Museums Are the Windows" which involved walking through the Bay Area landscape.

 Working with my colleague Meg Escudé at The Exploratorium and the Western Railway Museum we collected images of historic streetcars in Oakland and Emeryville California.
-Using the Retroscope, which is essentially an Ipad based heads up display, walk participants were than able to overlay historic images over the modern reality and trace the long gone tracks through the landscape.
+Using the Retroscope, which is essentially an Ipad based heads up display, walk participants were then able to overlay historic images over modern reality and trace the long gone tracks through the landscape.